What Is the Difference Between a Lexus GX and LX?

 Lexus offers an impressive lineup of upscale SUVs that make regular commutes more pleasurable.
 And if you want to enter the ultra-luxury SUV realm, Lexus has two options: the GX and the LX.
 These SUVs look alike and have similar capabilities.
-But what is the difference between a Lexus GX and LX?
+But what is the difference between a GX and LX?

-The Lexus GX is more rugged
+The Lexus GX is more rugged than the LX

 Reviewers like the GX for its off-roading chops, but it’s not as smooth on-road.
 Also, like the LX, the GX is a thirsty ride.
 The GX has a fuel economy rating of 16 mpg.
-It can tow up to 6,500 pounds, which isn’t that impressive for a truck-based SUV.
+It can tow up to 6,500 pounds, which isn’t impressive for a truck-based SUV.